Hawking Radiation and Analogue Experiments: A Bayesian Analysis: Introduction

-In this paper we will extend previous philosophical work characterising analogue black hole experiments as a form of `analogue simulation' \shortcite{dardashti2015confirmation,Thebault:2016} via application of Bayesian confirmation theory.
-In that previous analysis, emphasis was placed upon the qualitative claim that \textit{universality arguments} can be used to link evidence about the `source' dumb hole system to the `target' black hole system.
-Here, we present a theorem that demonstrates how this claim can be qualitatively characterised in Bayesian terms.
-A more nuanced quantitive question in this context is \textit{how many} different analogue systems one needs to construct to be confident in the astrophysical effect.
-With this in mind, a further focus in this paper will be upon the scaling behaviour of Bayesian confirmation measures in the context of multiple distinct experimental realisations of the analogue system.
-The second key result of this paper is a formal model for `multiple source' analogue simulation displaying the generic feature of `saturation' in confirmatory power with an increase in the number of sources.
+In this paper we will substantially extend previous philosophical work characterising analogue black hole experiments as a form of `analogue simulation' \shortcite{dardashti2015confirmation,Thebault:2016} via application of Bayesian confirmation theory.
+In that previous analysis, emphasis was placed upon the \textit{qualitative} claim that certain `universality arguments' can be used to link evidence about the `source' dumb hole system to the `target' black hole system.
+The results of this paper are \textit{quantitive} in nature and licence normatively valuable conclusions regarding the structure of such inferences.